So you want to race a Superkart? Of course you do, you'd be mad not to!!!

 Assuming you have a kart and have had sufficient practice and have learnt the regulations you can book the ARKS novice test.
 This can be taken with an ARKS school or with your local club who will have a club examiner.
 If you are 18 or over, you need to have a medical, both you and the doctor need to complete the relevant parts of the license application form.
 You need to pay the doctor for this, usually around £90.

-Take the ARKS test, this costs £85.
+Take the ARKS test, this costs around £85.
 The test is in two parts, a driving test and multiple choice questionnaire covering the flag signals and regulations.
 If you do fail either part of the test, you can re-take it for an additional fee.
-Next you need to send off for your MSA competition license, this costs £30. (free for under 16’s)
+Next you need to send off for your MSA competition license, this costs around £30. (free for under 16’s)

 You will be issued with a National B NOVICE license to start with.
 At this stage you are classified as a Novice driver and have to collect six signatures of competence from an MSA steward.
 Passing your ARKS Test will qualify you for one signature.